SJROHRXD/ModernJSCourse/readme.md

+# Modern JS From The Beginning

+*Notes on the Udemy Course "Modern JS From The Beginning" from Brad Traversy*

+---

-# Modern JS From The Beginning Projects
+## Modern JS From The Beginning Projects

 > These are the main projects from my [Modern JS From The Beginning Udemy course](https://www.udemy.com/course/modern-javascript-from-the-beginning/)